wniter/demo-example/README.md

 5. Charset ByteBuffer

  two:
- stramTest maybe handle with collection Constructor
+ streamTest maybe handle with collection Constructor
  three:
  SystemTest refer to gc and so so
  four: